 With funding from the Patient Centered Outcomes Research Institute (PCORI), the Community-Academic Partnership for Substance Abuse in East Texas (CAPSA-ET) was launched in January 2020.
-The partnership is a collaboration between The University of Texas Health Science Center at Tyler and the East Texas Council on Alcohol and Drug Abuse (ETCADA).
+The partnership is a collaboration between The University of Texas at Tyler Health Science Center (HSC) and the East Texas Council on Alcohol and Drug Abuse (ETCADA).
 We will also work closely with other community partner agencies including Cenikor Foundation, Partners in Prevention, United Way, the Smith County Behavioral Health Leadership Team (BHLT), Next Steps for Community Solutions, law enforcement and criminal justice departments, school districts and several other stakeholders and community members who are interested in addressing Substance Use Disorders (SUDs) in East Texas.

 Yordi Tiruneh, MPhil, PhD, assistant professor of community health, is the project lead; and Linda Oyer, RN, MBA, CEO of ETCADA, is the lead community partner.
-Emmanuel Elueze, MD, and Vanessa Casanova, PhD, are clinical and academic collaborators serving as subject matter experts and faculty trainers, along with other researchers/faculty at UTHSCT.
+Emmanuel Elueze, MD, and Vanessa Casanova, PhD, are clinical and academic collaborators serving as subject matter experts and faculty trainers, along with other researchers/faculty at HSC.
 For more information about the project, please contact Dr. Tiruneh via email .

 Our goal is to build a research infrastructure to build stakeholders’ capacity to conduct and effectively collaborate in pursuing research on SUD, facilitate the adoption of evidence-based interventions, obtain relevant data, and eventually improve life circumstances for SUD victims in rural communities of Northeast Texas.
 To achieve this goal, we will: